 Situational Leadership is a leadership approach based on the Situational Leadership Theory, which suggests that there is no one-size-fits-all leadership style for all situations, and great leaders must adjust their method depending on cases to meet the specific needs of team members based on their level of maturity and willingness to take on responsibilities.

-Situational Leadership Style could be time-consuming, inconsistency and overreliance on the Leader if practicing in the wrong direction.
+The situational leadership style could be time-consuming, inconsistent and overreliance on the leader if practicing in the wrong direction.